-How often should a property be inspected?
+How often can a property be inspected?

 When inspecting, we don’t just walk through and take some photos.
 Instead, we actively compare the condition with the last report, using our proprietary inspection process.

-What if there are issues?
+What if there are issues with a property inspection report?

 Detailed photos/videos and a written description should be provided to you as part of the condition report.
 Images can then be compared to previous inspections and changes can be tracked.